ornament-orm/bitflag/README.md

 Bitflag decorator for Ornament ORM

-For a model Foo with a property 'status', we often want to define a number of bitflags, e.g. 'status_on = 1', 'status_valid = 2' etc. The Bitflag decorator makes this easy.
+For a model Foo with a property 'status', we often want to define a number of bitflags, e.g. 'on = 1', 'valid = 2' etc. The Bitflag decorator makes this easy.

 Create a backed enum defining the desired flags.
 Type hint the property to receive the `Bitflag` as such, and add the attribute `Ornament\Bitflag\Options`